Kayz-mann/patient_list/README.md

-A basic flutter application using riverpod for statemanagement and firebase for user authentication
+A basic flutter application using riverpod for state management and firebase for user authentication